 Total

-Turn Input Overhead Output Total turn
+Gymnastics Input Overhead Output Total Turn

-Scenario Per conversation At 100,000 conv./month
+Scenario Per conversion At 100,000 conversations/month

-Standard (no caching, no batch)$0.0356$3,560
+Standard (no caching, no batching)$0.0356$3,560

-With prompt caching (system prompt cached from turn 2 onward)$0.0269$2,692
+With prompt caching (system prompts cached starting from turn 2)$0.0269$2,692

-With caching + Batch API (50% discount)$0.0135$1,346
+With caching + batch API (50% discount)$0.0135$1,346

 Batch API